DipakSubramaniam/Post-Radical-Cystectomy/README.md

 Code = 51580 OR 51590 OR 51575 OR 51596 OR 51585 OR 51595

 Step 3 = Find associated encounter_id for that date per patient_id (procedure file), call this encounter_RC.

 Step 4 = Delete all encounter_ids per patient_id that have a start date after the end date of encounter_RC.
 This step is 	to be done in the procedure file.
-The start and end dates of all encounters are in the encounter file
+The start and end dates of all encounters are in the encounter file.
 At this point, the procedure file will only contain encounter_ids that happened prior to, or the encounter in which, the patient received RC.

 The following steps are to designate our three cohorts:
 Cohort 1 - Patient has no bladder, has ovaries, has fallopian tubes